 The machine can sometimes take a few minutes to heat up, so it’s worth getting it switched on first.

 - 2Grind the beans

 If you’re using whole beans, use the grinder to create grounds.
-You want these to be as fine as possible, and you’ll need about 8-10g of coffee grounds per cup of coffee.
+You want these to be as fine as possible, and ideally you should use an espresso coffee bean.
+You’ll need about 8-10g of coffee grounds for a single shot of espresso, and generally 2 shots per cup of coffee.

 - 3Tamp the grounds